King Green: Ultimate Fighting Championship

-Just two weeks after his last UFC bout, Green stepped up to replace an injured Beneil Dariush against Islam Makhachev on February 26, 2022 in the main event at UFC Fight Night 202.
-He lost the bout via ground and pound TKO in the first round.
+Just two weeks after his last UFC bout, Green stepped up to replace an injured Beneil Dariush against Islam Makhachev on February 26, 2022, in the main event at UFC Fight Night 202.
+He lost the bout via TKO in the first round.

 Green was rebooked to face Jim Miller for the third time on July 2, 2022, at UFC 276.
 A week before the event, Green was forced to pull out of the bout.

-Green received a six month USADA suspension for 6 months testing positive Dehydroepiandrosterone (DHEA) on out of competition drug test on May 16, 2022 and he is eligible to fight again on November 16, 2022.
+Green received a six-month USADA suspension for 6 months testing positive Dehydroepiandrosterone (DHEA) on out of competition drug test on May 16, 2022, and he is eligible to fight again on November 16, 2022.

 Green faced Drew Dober on December 17, 2022, at UFC Fight Night 216.
 He lost the fight via knockout in round two.
 This fight earned him the Fight of the Night award.

-Green is scheduled to face Jared Gordon on April 22, 2023, at UFC Fight Night 222.
-In mid-February, Green announced that he would retire after the fight with Gordon.
+Green faced Jared Gordon on April 22, 2023, at UFC Fight Night 222.
+Green won the fight by knockout in the first round, following an accidental clash of heads that went unnoticed by the referee.
+Upon review, the ringside officials determined a clash of heads indeed occurred, with the result being changed to a no contest.

+Green faced Tony Ferguson at UFC 291 on July 29, 2023.
+He won the fight via technical submission, rendering Ferguson unconscious with an arm-triangle choke late in the third round.
+The win also earned Green his second Performance of the Night bonus award.

+Green faced Grant Dawson on October 7, 2023, at UFC Fight Night 229.
+Green won the fight via knockout in the round one.
+This win earned him the Performance of the Night award.